farhadsh1992/StampOne/README.md

 <hr>

 ## Acknowledgments
 We extend our gratitude to all the authors of this paper for their contributions.
 Additionally, we would like to thank the authors of StegaStamp and RoSteALS for their inspiring work, which played a significant role in the realization of this model.

 <hr>

 ## References
-Please CITE our paper whenever this repository is used to help produce published results or incorporated into other software.
+Please <b>CITE</b> our paper whenever this repository is used to help produce published results or incorporated into other software.

 @inproceedings{shadmand2024stampone,
   title={StampOne: Addressing Frequency Balance in Printer-proof Steganography},